ajwadimran7/UE4-Subsystems/README.md

 The FTickableEditorObject folder has the Engine subsystem that Ticks in the Editor only and you must include the "UnrealEd" module in the public depencency of your Build file.

+The Initializing dependency example folder has two Game Instance subsystem in which one AjwadGameInstanceSubsystem is dependent on RogerioGameInstanceSubsystem so it initializes it first.
+This can greatly help when you need another subsystem to start first before you want do some stuff in the other subsystems.

 Learning resources:

 In case you didn't know, the subsystem classes are instantiated and managed by the Engine itself.
 See the second link down below to know more about different subsystems and their lifetime.